tooevangelist/paysuper-management-api/README.md

 Every API method is covered by tests.
 The tests classes located in the same directory `internal/handlers` with code classes and have suffix `_test` at the end of its titles.

 Test resources located in the `test` directory.

-## API Reference

-PaySuper Management API consists of public API methods which paths starts from the `/api/v1/` and are documented in the [API Reference](https://docs.stg.pay.super.com/api).

-This project also contains internal API methods which paths starts from `/system/` and `/admin/`.

 ## Terms